MilkSure Top Up – Q and A’s

 Top Up is similar to Part 2 of your initial MilkSure.
 In other words, the on farm risk assessment and medicines management plan with your vet.
 It includes a review of medicines used, and also a review of the previous year’s plan.
 For most farms it will take around 1½ hours to complete.
 There is a short (6 questions) refresher test to pass.
 Extra training shouldn’t be necessary for this, and it is designed to keep people up to date and demonstrate a degree of competency.
 At least one person must pass this, but there is no limit to the number per farm.

 Your vet will make a charge for delivering Top Up for your farm.
 The time taken to complete Top Up (approx. 1½ hours) should be similar to if your vet were doing a medicines review, which is now required for Red Tractor Assurance in any case.
 You will need to pay your vet for their input and their expertise.

 Do I need to register for Top Up?

 Since 1st November 2020, it is no longer necessary to register your farm individually for MilkSure Top Up, like it was previously.
-You can undertake the Top Up refresher test with a MilkSure Champion vet, who will have a license to use the programme on your behalf.
+You can undertake the Top Up refresher test with a MilkSure Registered Vet, who will have a license to use the programme on your behalf.
 You must also complete your farm’s risk assessment, and this should be with your own usual vet.
-A Top Up booklet is used to record the farm’s risk assessment and management plan.
+A booklet is used to record the farm’s risk assessment and management plan.

-Does my vet need to be a MilkSure Champion to deliver Top Up?
+Does my vet need to be a MilkSure Registered Vet to deliver Top Up?

 Yes.
-Since November 2020 this has been a requirement, and access to the Programme is through MilkSure Champion vets, who are licensed by BCVA to deliver both MilkSure and Top Up.
-Presently, the farm risk assessment and management plan can be completed by another vet within the same practice, under the guidance of the MilkSure Champion.
+Since November 2020 this has been a requirement, and access to the Programme is through MilkSure Registered Vets, who are licensed by BCVA to deliver both MilkSure and Top Up.
+Presently (until January 2022), the farm risk assessment and management plan can be completed by another vet within the same practice, under the guidance of the MilkSure Registered Vet.